 A gullible person is easily persuaded, tricked, or deceived about almost anything.

 People who are gullible easily fall for scams, sometimes even multiple times.
 And this, according to Nobel Prize-winning psychologist Daniel Kahneman, happens because some people base their decisions, not on rationality.
-Instead, they make their decisions fast, intuitive, and automatic — a decision strategy that will often lead to regret.

-People who often make stupid decisions do so because they don’t try to be rational.
 They depend on luck or their emotions, and this makes them believe even the most ridiculous offers from scammers.

 5. Blind arguments